verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Secretly bend the laws of the universe
 - [ ] You just figured out you're mortal.
 Just a bag of cells and waste with an expiration date.
 - [ ] Hahaha.
 Shut up.
 This is the best.
+- [ ] Staunch supporter of the counterculture of the analog art.